Best Office Chair Under $450: Expert Testing Reveals Top WFH Picks

 Sihoo M18 ($140)

-The Sihoo M18 proves that effective ergonomic support doesn’t require a massive budget investment.
-Despite its affordable price point, this chair includes essential features like adjustable lumbar support and quality construction materials.
-The mesh design provides excellent breathability, while the streamlined adjustment system focuses on the most critical ergonomic elements without overwhelming complexity.
+The Sihoo M18 proves that you don’t need to blow your budget to get decent ergonomic support.
+Despite its affordable price point, this chair includes the essential features like adjustable lumbar support and quality construction materials.
+The mesh design provides good breathability, and the streamlined adjustment system focuses on the most critical ergonomic elements without overwhelming you with complexity.

 Key ergonomic features include: